 A Georgian Christmas at Quebec House

-Made to traditional Georgian recipes, we'll be brewing both spiced hot chocolate and boozy hot chocolate.
+Taste these 18thcentury treats for yourself next door in the Coach House.
+Made to traditional Georgian recipes, we'll be brewing both spiced hot chocolate and port hot chocolate.
 Which one will take your fancy?

 Visit the Coach House to write a Georgian Christmas card using a quill pen.
 Close the envelope with a wax seal and take it away to post to your loved ones.